innovationOUtside/vce-generic-guide/x-tm351-extras.md

 `! ps -xa | grep mongod``

-The path to the configuration file is given by the value of the `-f` paramter in the run command:
+The path to the configuration file is given by the value of the `-f` parameter in the run command:

 `/usr/bin/mongod -f /etc/mongod.conf -- run`

-If you still cannot connect to the database, try restarting the VCE.
-(In a local VCE, restart the container from the Docker Desktop.)

 If you still cannot connect to the database, try restarting the VCE.
 (In a local VCE, restart the container from the Docker Desktop.)